CorsiDanilo/bitcoin-price-prediction-with-pyspark/README.md

 *   **rate-of-change:** indicator that measures the percentage of price changes over a period of time, allows investors to spot security momentum and other trends
 *   **sma-x-days:** indicators that calculate the average price over a specified number of days.
 They are commonly used by traders to identify trends and potential buy or sell signals

-All these features will be divided into 3 groups based on their correlation and importance with respect to the market price using the Pearson method and Random Forest Regressor to see the differences according to their use:
+All the features will be divided into two distinct groups:
+* **Currency features:** contains currency statistics and ohlcv statistics
+* **Currency and blockchain features:** contains the currency features plus the blockchain features divided based on their correlation value:
+   * If >= 0.5, then then they will be considered the **most correlated**
+   * If < 0.5, then then they will be considered the **least correlated**

+The strategy for will be as follows:
-* **All:** contains all features
+*	Test models with currency features
-* **Most relevant:** contains features that have a relevance value > 0.5
-* **Least relevant:** contains the features that have a relevance value <= 0.5
+*	See if by adding the blockchain most and least correlated features to them improves the situation

 The whole dataset will be splitted into two sets:
 * **Train / Validation set:** will be used to train the models and validate the performances